-Scotland's Hickey & Lazzerini win boxing gold
+Northern Ireland & Scotland dominate boxing finals

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

+England and Wales picked up one gold medal each with respective victories for Lewis Williams and Rosie Eccles.

+Jude Gallagher, Dylan Eagleson, Aidan Walsh and Amy Broadhurst triumphed for Northern Ireland.

-Scotland claimed double boxing gold as Samuel Hickey and Sean Lazzerini won their respective middleweight and light-heavyweight bouts.
+Scotland claimed triple boxing gold as Sam Hickey, Sean Lazzerini and Reese Lynch won their final bouts.

-Hickey defeated 19-year-old Australian Callum Peters while Lazzerini edged Wales' Taylor Bevan.
+Hickey triumphed in the middleweight title bout for Scotland as he was pushed all the way by 19-year-old Australian Callum Peters, while Lazzerini edged Wales' Taylor Bevan in the light-heavyweight division.

+Lynch picked up Scotland's third boxing gold of the day after a closely-fought win over Mauritius' Louis Richarno Colin.

-Rosie Eccles took gold for Wales as she beat Australia's Kaye Scott in the light-middleweight category.
+As Bevan settled for silver against Scotland's Lazzerini, Rosie Eccles was the sole Welsh representative atop of the podium on Sunday as she beat Australia's Kaye Scott in the light-middleweight category.

 She becomes only the second Welsh female to win Commonwealth boxing gold after Lauren Price in 2018.